joshua-temple/nexus/ROADMAP.md

 ## Contributing

-We welcome contributions!
+Contributions welcome!
 If you're interested in working on any of these items:

 1. Check if someone is already working on it (see Issues)
 2. Comment on the issue or create one if it doesn't exist